In a Nutshell

 You can pay some taxes with a credit card, but you’ll generally have to pay a fee.

-For example, income taxes can be paid by credit card, but the IRS does charge a fee for that convenience.
+For example, you can pay income taxes with a credit card, but the IRS does charge a fee for that convenience.
 Several variables — such as amount owed and what type of federal taxes you want to pay — may also affect your decision.

-Phone companies as well as cable and internet providers have realized that credit card payments save time and paperwork for everybody.
+Cellphone, cable and internet providers typically allow credit card payments.
 It’s easy to set these payments up, and many of these companies don’t charge a fee.

 Subscription services

-Pandora, Netflix, Spotify, Hulu and broadcast network subscription services encourage you to pay with a credit card, and there’s no fee.
+Most subscription services, like Pandora, Netflix, Spotify, Hulu and broadcast network subscription services, encourage you to pay with a credit card, and there’s no fee.
 These are the perfect monthly bills to put on a credit card.

 Student loans

-Depending on who loaned the money, repayment by credit card may be possible for student loans.
+Depending on who lent the money, repayment by credit card may be possible for student loans.

-If you’re using a card with cash back rewards, consider making your student loan payment, getting cash back, and then applying that cash toward your student loan, thereby paying it down sooner than scheduled.
+If you’re using a card with cash back rewards, consider applying cash back you earn toward your student loan to pay it down sooner than scheduled.

 Bottom line

-Paying some of your monthly bills with a credit card makes sense.
-The importance of paying off your credit card balance each month, however, cannot be overstated.
+If your finances are in good shape, paying some of your monthly bills with a credit card makes sense.
+But it’s still important to prioritize paying off your credit card statement balance each month.

-With careful planning and good judgment, you can pay many of your bills by credit card.
-You can earn rewards, achieve that sign-up bonus and even get a little extra time to pay by putting monthly expenses on a credit card wherever it makes sense.
+With careful planning, you can pay many of your bills by credit card.
+You can earn rewards, achieve that sign-up bonus, and even get a little extra time to pay by putting monthly expenses on a credit card wherever it makes sense.